With Siteimprove Funnels, you can now measure, visualize, and understand how visitors follow key steps on your website.

 The steps will include visits to specific pages and/or website events (e.g. click on a button) along the way.

-Note: Events only appears in the step creation process if events tracking have been set up for the site.
+Note: Events only appear in the step creation process if event tracking has been set up for the site.
 If a user has group access only then details on pages outside of that group are restricted.

 Funnels allow you to track and analyze visitor steps and conversions.